thonatt/CSL/README.md

 # CSL syntax

 As GLSL and C++ share a common C base language, their syntax are quite similar.
-However, the goal of CSL is to write C++ code that can performs introspection, while keeping a syntax close to GLSL, meaning that some tradeoffs had to be made.
+However, the goal of CSL is to write C++ code that can perform introspection, while keeping a syntax close to GLSL, meaning that some tradeoffs had to be made.
 This section covers the subtleties of the CSL syntax (hopefully nothing too repulsive !).
-It is also a summary of what is possible in CSL (and maybe in GLSL too considering how easy it is to forgot):
+It is also a summary of what is possible in CSL:

 + [Setup a shader](#shader-setup)
 + [Basic and Sampler types](#basic-and-sampler-types)
 + [Naming variables](#naming-variables)